-Bottom line: Moringa oleifera is rich in various antioxidants, including quercetin and cholorogenic acid.
+Moringa oleifera is rich in various antioxidants, including quercetin and chlorogenic acid.
 Moringa leaf powder can increase blood antioxidant levels.

 High blood sugar can be a serious health problem.
-In fact, it is the main characteristic of diabetes.
+In fact, it’s the main characteristic of diabetes.

-Over time, high blood sugar raises the risk of many serious health problems, including heart disease.
-For this reason, it is important to keep blood sugar within healthy limits.
+Over time, high blood sugar levels raise the risk of many serious health problems, including heart disease.
+For this reason, it’s important to keep your blood sugar within healthy limits.

 Interestingly, several studies have shown that Moringa oleifera may help lower blood sugar levels.

-In one study, 30 women took seven grams of Moringa leaf powder every day for three months.
-This reduced fasting blood sugar levels by 13.5% (16).
+One study in 30 women showed that taking 1.5 teaspoons (7 grams) of moringa leaf powder every day for three months reduced fasting blood sugar levels by 13.5%, on average (16).

-Additionally, a small study in six diabetic patients found that adding 50 grams of Moringa leaves to a meal reduced the rise in blood sugar by 21% (21).
+Another small study in six people with diabetes found that adding 50 grams of moringa leaves to a meal reduced the rise in blood sugar by 21% (21).

-These effects are caused by plant compounds found in Moringa leaves, such as isothiocyanates (22).
+Scientists believe these effects are caused by plant compounds such as isothiocyanates (

 Inflammation is the body’s natural response to infection or injury.

 It’s an essential protective mechanism but may become a major health issue if it continues over a long period of time.